sergeluca/Power-Platform-BPM-Toolkit/README.md

 # Power Platform BPM Toolkit

-I will start sharing the code of Power Platform BPM Toolkit (currently in beta) in November.
+In December 23th, I will start testing the BPM Toolkit setup guide (video and pdf) on a nother human.
+If it is "good enough", I will share it here.

+Kind regards

 Doctor Flow aka "Serge Luca"